 Caught in the merry-go-round of a failing economy, people who have little to sell try desperately to sell it to people who can’t afford to buy.
 In the shade of the broken wall by the graveyard, withered women sit in endless patience beside a dozen peanuts or three balls of rice paste.
 Nobody wants rice paste.
 Small boys beat tock-tock-tock with pieces of bamboo to advertise the soup their mothers are selling.

 At a bomb-bomb stand on Truong Minh Ky a thin white man and an athletic black from Georgia sit over warm beer, a picture of contented lethargy, gazing at the life of the streets.
-Their careless slouches suggest unfamiliarity with mobs and responsibility.
+Their careless slouches suggest unfamiliarity with jobs and responsibility.
 Midas Randall leans back and looks at the sky in sleepy speculation.
 With a long drag on his cigarette he says to Bill Murphy, “I may put up a hotel downtown.
 Some friends of mine and me.
 Something to do on the side, until I get back on my feet.
 Big money in it.”

 “You know it ain’t the money.
 As much money as I’ve had, I don’t like to bother with it anymore.”

 His pained expression indicates the burden of money.
 “Yep.”